Geometrical representation of subshifts for primitive substitutions: Definitions and notations

+\begin{thm}[Durand-Petite] Let $\sigma$ be a primitive substitution.
+Then there exists a proper primitive substitution $\xi$ such that \begin{itemize} \item $(\Omega_\sigma, S)$ is conjugate to $(\Omega_\xi, S)$, \item there exists $l \geq 1$ such that the substitution matrices $M_\sigma^l$ and $M_\xi$ have the same eigenvalues, except perhaps $0$ and $1$. \end{itemize} Moreover, the proof is effective. \end{thm}

+We call \defi{proprification algorithm} an algorithm that inputs a primitive substitution $\sigma$ and that outputs a proper substitution $\xi$ as in this theorem.
+We say that we \defi{proprify} a substitution $\sigma$ if we apply to it such algorithm, and the output substitution is called \defi{proprification} of $\sigma$.
+See Subsection~\ref{ss:prop} for more details about the proprification algorithm of F. Durand and S. Petite.

 We say that a substitution is \defi{weakly irreducible Pisot} if it is primitive, the Perron eigenvalue $\beta$ is a unit Pisot number, and every other eigenvalue of its incidence matrix is either a conjugate of $\beta$, a root of unity, or zero.
+Note that the class of primitive pseudo-unimodular substitutions is strictly larger than this (e.g. Example~\ref{ex:fmn1}, and irreducible Salem substitutions).